neilvarshney/COMP3005-Assignment-3-Q1/README.md

 # Program Description:
 A simple command line interface application that allows a user to manage a students table in PostgreSQL.
-The porgram will connect to the database on the PostgreSQL server with the user credentials, create the table, and insert initial data.
+The program will connect to the database on the PostgreSQL server with the user credentials, create the table, and insert initial data.
 This program will allow the user to display all records in the table, add a student, change a student's email, or delete a student record.

+# Functions:
+- `getAllStudents()`: Retrieves and displays all student records from the database
+- `addStudent(first_name, last_name, email, enrollment_date)`: Inserts a new student record into the database
+- `updateStudentEmail(student_id, new_email)`: Updates the email address of an existing student
+- `deleteStudent(student_id)`: Removes a student record from the database

 # Steps to Run
 1. Clone the directory